snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

    \pi_{post}(\boldsymbol{\theta})=\pi_{prior}(\boldsymbol{\theta})\frac{\pi_{D}^{obs}(q(\boldsymbol{\theta}))}{\pi_{D}^{q_{prior}}(q(\boldsymbol{\theta}))}.
    \label{eq:consistentBayesEq}

-The Theory Manual :cite:p:`TheoMan` has more detail about the assumptions and mathematical foundations for this method.
+:ref:`The Fundamentals section of the main Bayesian Methods theory page <uq:bayes:basic>` has more detail about the assumptions and mathematical foundations for this method.
 Note a major difference in interpretation of the posterior results with respect to a standard Bayesian approach: In a standard Bayesian approach, the posterior reflects an updated state of information about the prior